2023-12-17 20:20:41

 More and more Santas

 During the first edition, around 80 Santas responded to the call.
 Last year, more than 150 runners participated in the event.
 The Santa Claus Run is growing and has more partners.
-“We dreamed about it, we had it in mind,” says Dominic Guay in front of the crowd of participants, which has doubled since last year.
+“We dreamed regarding it, we had it in mind,” says Dominic Guay in front of the crowd of participants, which has doubled since last year.

-The co-founder daydreams about the world record for the largest Santa race, broken in Madrid in 2014 with more than 5,000 disguised participants.
+The co-founder daydreams regarding the world record for the largest Santa race, broken in Madrid in 2014 with more than 5,000 disguised participants.
 “Are we going to go there?
 The goal is to make the event grow, for the benefit of a very good cause,” summarizes the runner.

 The Santa Claus Race was born from a “crazy idea”, but quickly established its place in Quebec.